Keith Heritage: Military career

 The raid was a quick-strike - to be in and out before the Germans could counter-attack.
 Heritage's raiding party occupied the trenches for just five minutes and blew up two munitions stores.
 Heritage then ordered his men back to the Australian positions and waited in the German trench until his patrol was on its way back.
 By this time the main enemy force was fully alerted to what was happening and poured fire towards the Australians.
 "He carried back a wounded man single-handed and throughout the raid set a fine example of cool courage," the citation concluded.
-It is likely Heritage never knew of the honour as was killed in action and buried in the field at Pozieres a month before news of his award was made public.
+It is likely Heritage never knew of the honour as he was killed in action and buried in the field at Pozieres a month before news of his award was made public.

-On 26 July 1916 a month after his gallant raid, Heritage was killed in action.
+On 26 July 1916, a month after his gallant raid, Heritage was killed in action.
 While making his rounds in the trenches on 26 July 1916 he told two tired-looking soldiers to take a break.
 He gave them some of his own food and took up their post.
 Within moments, a high-explosive shell landed upon him, killing him instantly.
 According to a statement by Lieutenant L Layton-Smith: "Captain Heritage was killed outright at Pozieres on 26 July 1916.
 He was buried in the field at Pozieres and a cross was erected over his grave.
 This however may now have disappeared in view of the subsequent fighting which took place on that ground in 1918."
-He is commemorated in the British Pozières Memorial, Ovillers-La Boisselle, Pozieres.
+He is commemorated on the British Pozières Memorial, Ovillers-La Boisselle, Pozieres.